mjbradvica/personal-website-articles/2024/npb-5dot3-release.md

 ## NPB Gets a Glow-Up

 [NPredicateBuilder](https://github.com/mjbradvica/NPredicateBuilder) now has its own identity.
-The construction sign was chosen to highlight NPB's ability to "construct" queries on the fly out of smaller pieces.
+The construction sign was chosen to highlight NPB's ability to "construct" queries on the fly from smaller pieces.
 Much like a building is created out of many blocks, your queries and orders are created from multiple single statements.

 ![logo](https://i.imgur.com/plmmAcK.png)